Single sign-on§

 Automatically creating users§

 Warpgate can automatically create users for new SSO logins.
-The SSO server has to provide the preferred_username
+The SSO server has to provide the preferred_username OIDC claim for this to work.

 sso_providers: